Best known for the 🔸10% Pledge, we’re building a global community of people who care about doing what they can to help others.

 We have a team of dedicated staff and incredible volunteers

-As of November 2022, everyone on our core international team (which spans three continents) has signed the Giving What We Can Pledge to give 10% of their income to effective charities throughout their lifetime.
-While this isn’t a requirement to join the team, it reflects our commitment to our mission.
+Everyone on our core international team (which spans three continents) has signed the 🔸10% Pledge to give 10% of their income to effective charities throughout their lifetime.
+This is not a requirement to join the team, but rather reflects a deep commitment to our mission.

 We're anchored by our mission & vision — it's central to all that we do